*Post contains affiliate links

 Vitamin C Water Filter for the Shower

-Vitamin C shower filters such as the UBS Vita Fresh Shower Filter are arguably the most effective option.
+Vitamin C shower filters such as this one are arguably one of the most effective options.

 These filters use a tube of ascorbic acid (pure Vitamin C) which interacts with the chlorine and the chloramines and neutralises them.